Monasteries in the Netherlands until 1800

 In order to orient the user a succinct overview of the historical development of monastic life in the present-day Netherlands will be given.
-This made a late start in comparison with the surrounding countries, though ‘foreign’ abbeys from an early moment possessed immovable goods in the Netherlands, which often were organised in manors.
-The number of monasteries actually settling in the Netherlands before 1100 was very modest, however.
+This made a late start in comparison with the surrounding countries, though ‘foreign’ abbeys from an early moment possessed immovable goods in the Netherlands, which often were organised in manors (‘courts’).
+However, the number of monasteries which actually settledin the Netherlands before 1100 was very modest.
 In the Carolingian era, a differentiation took place between ‘real’ monasteries demanding the three classical vows of poverty, chastity and obedience from their inhabitants and living according to the rule of St Benedict, and collegiate churches or ‘chapters’ manned by secular canons following the Aachen rule.

 For completeness’s sake an enumeration may follow of the orders which settled more incidentally in the Netherlands during the thirteenth century: the Magdalenes, an order destined for ‘fallen’ women, whose monasteries soon joined other orders; the Hermits of St William, called after their founder William of Malaville; the Antonines, who originally constituted a confraternity dedicated to the nursing of victims of St Anthony’s Fire (ergotism) and which was organised along the lines of the knightly orders; the Regular Canonesses of St Victor (the reforming monastery near Paris); and the Caulites, who were akin to the Carthusians and owed their name to the original founding in the Val-des-Choux in Burgundy.

 The Beguines are a phenomenon going back to the thirteenth century as well.
 It is to them that the label of ‘first women’s religious movement’ is applicable.
 Their background has to be looked for in the urban citizenry, in which also the mendicants were embedded.
-In the South and West Beguines’ communities took the shape of court beguinages, as can be found nowadays especially in Belgium; generally speaking, there was no more than one such court in every town.
-In the eastern part of the country, the Beguines inhabited multiple houses per town, a pattern of settlement which corresponds to the one to be found in the Lower Rhine area.
-Probably, this difference existed from the start, but due to lack of documentation it does not become visible before the late Middle Ages.
+In the South and West of the Netherlands Beguines’ communities took the shape of court beguinages, as can be found nowadays especially in Belgium.Generally speaking, there was no more than one conspicuouscourt in every town.
+In the eastern part of the country, the Beguines inhabited multiple houses per town.
+Thispattern of settlement dominatedin the Lower Rhine area, but the Repertory appended to Simons (2001) makes clear that this pattern originally also occurred in the Southwestern part of the Low Countries.

 Starting with the last decades of the fourteenth century the Netherlands went through nothing less than a monastic revolution, on a par with surrounding regions such as Brabant, Liège, Lower Rhine and Westphalia.
-This revolution contained a small component of monastic houses of the active type: it was in this period that the Alexians, who dedicated their lives to the tending of the ill, reached the coasts of the North Sea, coming from the South.
-Generally speaking, contrary to the county of Flanders, in the present-day Netherlands the engagement of religious in hospital care was rather insignificant.
+This revolution contained a small component of religioushouses of the active type: it was in this period that the Alexians, who dedicated their lives to the tending of the ill, reached the coasts of the North Sea, coming from the South.
+Generally speaking, the engagement of religious personnel in hospital care was rather insignificant.
 The upsurge of monastic life at the turn of the fifteenth century, therefore, had a predominantly contemplative character.
 Responsible for this was the Devotio Moderna, which traditionally is said to begin with the preaching tour of master Geert Grote from Deventer (1379-1383).
 The Modern Devotion was an urban phenomenon.
 Even when newly founded monasteries of Canons Regular settled in the countryside, in most cases ties with the citizenry of a nearby town can be proven.
 The IJssel Valley (with the towns of Deventer, Zwolle and Kampen) is supposed to be the cradle of this movement, which is well documented for this area due to an extraordinarily rich historiographical tradition.
 Actually, the Western part of the country (Holland and Utrecht) from the start took an equal share; quick urbanisation had taken place in this area during the preceding decades.

 The Devotio Moderna in the stricter sense manifested itself in three types of religious settlements.
 The Brethren and Sisters of the Common Life were living together without any ecclesiastically recognized rule; so, in the formal sense they were laypeople.
 The Male and Female Tertiaries adopted the Third Rule ascribed to St Francis.
 This had been intended originally for laypeople living in the world, but was now put to good services by religious people living in community.
 With respect to their status – were they lay or religious – much confusion arose in those days, which lasts into the present time.
 A fully monastic life, based on the three vows and on the Rule of St Augustine, was led by the Canons and Canonesses Regular.
 In the monastic branch their was a male dominance.
 The non-monastic branches, however, were characterised by female preponderance, and this is especially true for the Tertiaries; it is justified to speak of a ‘second religious women’s movement’.

 Finally, shortly before the middle of the century a new wave of observantism started, affecting this time the mendicant orders, in particular the Friars Minor and the Dominicans.
 In the Franciscan order this process resulted in the establishing of a network of new observant monasteries ‘under vicars’, which means that they constituted a parallel organisation within the Cologne province of the order.
 The number of existing convents adopting observantism was small, and on top of that they often did so against their wishes and sometimes even with the expulsion of the old population.
 The reform in the Dominican order was more gradual, resulting in the observant Holland Congregation.
 Both observant branches of the mendicants gave the impulse to the formation of networks of Tertiary convents of their own; the new Franciscan Tertiaries did not join the existing Chapter of Utrecht of modern devout Tertiaries.
-At the side of the Franciscans, a number of monasteries of Poor Clares were founded, the Rich Clares being almost unrepresented in the Netherlands.
+Alongside of the Franciscans, a number of monasteries of Poor Clares were founded.
 In both orders, the observant movement was favoured particularly by the (Arch)dukes of Burgundy and Habsburg.

-The end came with the Revolt against Spain and the installation of reformed worship as the public religion.
+For most of the Netherlands the end came with the Revolt against Spain and the installation of Reformed worship as the public religion.
 The chronology of this process followed the course of politico-military events and so differed from region to region.
 The monasteries were suppressed.
 Male religious were put before the choice between an oath of loyalty to the new regime or departure.
 Female religious received a pension out of the income of their former convents.
 The possessions and rents of the monasteries usually were assigned to charitable institutions.
 Those buildings which were in good state of repair likewise received a new destination.
-Only in the area south of the great rivers monastic life was continued during the seventeenth and eighteenth centuries.
-The Bois-le-Duc area was inserted in the Republic in 1629 only.
-Other parts of the present provinces of North-Brabant and Limburg did not join the Republic at all and counted as ‘foreign’ area.
-They offered a safe harbour to several religious communities which were driven from the Republic.
-This part of the history, however, has not been inserted in the Census integrally so far.